pr0d1r2/gentoo_package_masking/README.md

 # gentoo_package_masking

-Masking of gentoo packages to support GLSA for security.
+Masking of Gentoo packages to support GLSA for security.
 Made in form of chef cookbook.

 ## Usage